 Dear Parents and Carers,

 As you are aware the school is now closed.
-We have only offered places to vulnerable children and key workers' children.
+We have only offered places to vulnerable children, key workers' children and our Year 6 pupils.
 It is important to understand that the government has asked schools to remain open for a limited number of children who absolutely need to attend.
 This is an emergency provision for parents who do not have alternative childcare arrangements.
-The government guidelines clearly state that ‘every child who can be safely cared for at home should be.’
-If you are working at home or there is someone who can care for your child in the home, then this is the safest option for everyone.
-We will therefore not accept children if one parent is working at home.
 If you are accessing this provision it is essential that you and your family self-isolate if any member of the family displays symptoms.

 If at any time you need to contact the teacher we have provided teacher emails for you on the home learning page.
 If you require help with other matters or need some support, please send an email to firstname.lastname@example.org and we will contact you as soon as possible.